 Indonesia’s preparations toward the Asian Games 2018

 Since July 2, three plans from BPTJ toward better road experiences have been executed.
 Although sometimes I do hear road users complain about the inconvenience especially about the odd and even car plate number scheme in more and more areas, however, I see a significant betterment in the traffic in Jakarta.
 If everything keeps going this way, I think the target to get every athlete to reach the venue with 30 minutes limit is possible.
-To support the plans that government has come out with is one of the ways to show our support for Asian Games 2018.
+To support the plans that the government has come out with is one of the ways to show our support for Asian Games 2018.

 Asian Games 2018 Events & Ticketing